AV Mazzega Blue & White Glass Chandelier

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque globe bulb gives the best result.

 Period: 1970s, 1980s – Mid-Century Modern.

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Bigger and smaller versions, different colours, different forms.
+Other versions: This AV Mazzega blue & white glass chandelier or pendant lamp exists in bigger and smaller versions.
+Made in different colours and different forms.
 All these lamps were hand blown and therefore all unique with a little difference in height and width.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.